 “Only 15% of members have the self-efficacy to succeed on their own, the vast majority, 85%, need specific support to succeed.”

-To have a good MIP (Members Induction Process) in your facility!
+So, what’s the solution?
+A good MIP (Members Induction Process) in your facility!

-Paul Bedford´s research on retention shows that:
+Paul Bedford’s research on retention shows that:

 “Only one effective induction session drives retention up 38%, guiding members through a MIP with follow-ups and appointments increase overall retention by 75%.”